vladigleba/vladigleba.github.io/posts/basics/tithe.md

 > And Melchizedek king of Salem brought forth bread and wine: and he was the priest of the most high God.
 And he blessed him, and said, Blessed be Abram of the most high God, possessor of heaven and earth, and blessed be the most high God, which hath delivered thine enemies into thy hand. *And he gave him tithes of all*.
 {% ct 'Genesis 14:20' %}

-> And this stone, which I have set for a pillar, shall be God's house: and *of all that thou shalt give me I will surely give the tenth unto thee*.
+> And this stone, which I have set for a pillar, shall be God’s house: and *of all that thou shalt give me I will surely give the tenth unto thee*.
 {% ct 'Genesis 28:22' %}

 Genesis tells us that tithing was practiced by Abram and Jacob before the existance of the Israelite nation, which means that God gives everyone the privilege to honor Him by returning a tenth of His blessings.
 This also means that tithing was not abolished at the cross because it was never limited to the laws and ordinances of Moses.

 ## Can I chose where my tithe goes?

-> And all the tithe of the land, whether of the seed of the land, or of the fruit of the tree, *is the LORD'S: it is holy unto the LORD*.
+> And all the tithe of the land, whether of the seed of the land, or of the fruit of the tree, *is the LORD’S: it is holy unto the LORD*.
 {% ct 'Leviticus 27:30' %}

 God has claimed the tithe as His own, reserving it for the work of ministry {% rf 'Malachi 3:10' %}, and He has called it holy, so the decision to use it for another purpose, such as charitable giving, is not for us to make.